North Carolina: Victims of Cruelty Need Your Help!

 A bill pending in the North Carolina State Legislature would eliminate the automatic legal designation of “dangerous” for victims of dogfighting and allow local animal control agencies to evaluate them for their potential to be rehabilitated and eventually adopted into loving homes.

-In a recent North Carolina dogfighting case, 30 dogs were confiscated by Orange County.
+In a recent North Carolina dogfighting case, which resulted in verdicts of guilty on 11 counts of felony animal fighting and a sentence of 5 to 10.5 years in prison, 30 dogs were confiscated by Orange County.
 Only 12 were eligible to be evaluated (because they lacked scarring).
 This legislation would have afforded the same opportunity to the remaining 18 dogs, who were deemed ineligible for assessment and euthanized with no regard for their individual temperaments.

 What You Can Do